Being data-driven is a process. Collecting and analysing data to identify and solve problems, one at a time.

-You are now able to use this data to set criteria and build your decision making framework.
-In future, you won’t take a road that doesn’t have good lighting.
+You are now able to use this data to set criteria and build your decision-making framework.
+In the future, you won’t take a road that doesn’t have good lighting.

 Just by doing this process once, you have drastically reduced the chances of hitting a pothole in the future.

 Ensuring you reach your goal successfully, and on time.

 To become truly data-driven, your business will have to repeat these steps over and over again to achieve real, continued growth, so it’s worth your while to refine this process and carve out a route that works best for your business.

 Data-driven businesses are capable of taking their failures, turning them into lessons and applying the learning to improve their systems and decision-making processes.
 They reduce their chances of becoming irrelevant and are in a better position than their competitors to drive growth.